mkport/big5analysis/README.md

 Feel free to use this for educational purposes in learning R and various personality tests.

 Please do not copy this project and claim it as your own.

+Full analysis is included in the RMarkdown file.